spirifoxy/teleworker/DESIGN.md

 Client is a simple CLI for the communication with the server.
 It will allow running a set of commands against the server:

 1. Start a job: passes a command provided by the user for direct execution on the server side.
 The ID of the job will be sent in response.
+It is required to set the command using **command** flag.
+Arguments are optional, a list of arguments must be split by spaces and provided at the end of the line.
+For complicated usage scenarios like piping commands take a look at the examples section of readme.
 If the user wants to limit resources that will be available to a job upon execution he is required to do it while sending a start request.
 No update functionality will be provided in terms of resources control - if the user wants to add or change some limits he is required to stop the job and create a new one with the required parameters.
 The following set of flags is used for this purpose, user can set the required limit in one of the groups: